lbiryukov/qsea/README.md

 source_sh = source_app.sheets['SheetToCopy']
 source_sh.copy(target_app = target_app)
 ```

+Note: Some objects, not accessible via API (such as buttons) are not copied.
+Copying of conatainers and filterpanes is not supported.
+Master objects can be copied correctly only if they have 1-1 correspondence between the source and target apps and have the same IDs.
+It can be used as a workaround for the filterpane copy problem in some cases.

 #### Sheet.load()
 Loads objects from the sheet in a Qlik Sense application into a Sheet class object